SymphonyQL/SymphonyQL/docs/schema-scala.md

 custom_edit_url: https://github.com/SymphonyQL/SymphonyQL/edit/master/docs/schema-scala.md
 ---

-In most cases, we can use `Schema.derived[A]` to automatically derive the schema, but if we want to define it manually, We can use the builder class in `symphony.schema.builder.*`.
+In most cases, we can use `Schema.derived[A]` to automatically derive the schema, but if we want to define it manually, we can use the builder class in `symphony.schema.builder.*`.

-## Manually Derivation
+## Creating a schema manually

 This is a Scala-defined SymphonyQL's API:
 ```scala